 In 1999 the Tribal EPA and Humboldt State University cooperated on a wetland identification project using a geographic information system (GIS) and infrared aerial photo interpretation.
 Data layers from the GIS were queried for attributes indicative of wetland occurrences (soil, vegetation, slope and hydrography).
 Air photo interpretation was then used to further validate the GIS results.
 The study area included Mill, Supply and Tish Tang watersheds (uplands) and the Valley floor.
 Fifty potential wetlands were identified: 13 on the Valley floor & 37 in the uplands (Figure 1.3).
 Six Valley floor wetlands and 3 upland wetlands were field verified.
 Aerial extent of these wetlands was not determined due to the site-specific nature of wetland boundaries.
+Wetland types described in 1999 inventory include Upland Riparian and Wet Brushfield, Upland Herb Meadows, and Valley Floor Riparian.
+Details on the 1999 wetland assessment are available in older versions of this WQCP (HVTEPA, 2008b).
 Delineation of wetlands will normally be conducted when a proposed project is adjacent to it.
-The Tribal EPA plans to repeat this process of remote identification and field verification for the Reservation and surrounding watersheds in cooperation with Humboldt State and adjacent stakeholders.

-Figure 1.3 – Known or potential wetlands on the Hoopa Valley Indian Reservation (1999)
+Figure 1.3 – Known or potential wetlands on the Hoopa Valley Indian Reservation, based on surveys from the year 1999.